Aswan High Dam: The Colossal Dam That Changed Egypt Forever

 3. The Egypt-Soviet Friendship Memorial

-A key feature on the dam is the towering, lotus-shaped monument.
+A key feature of the dam is the towering, lotus-shaped monument.
 This is the Egypt-Soviet Friendship Memorial, built to honor the Soviet Union, which provided the crucial funding and engineering expertise to make the dam a reality.
 You can go inside and take an elevator to the top for a spectacular panoramic view.

 FUN